Your Ultimate Guide to True HEPA (H13) Filters

 How HEPA captures particles.
 Image courtesy of Engineering360

 Can HEPA filter out germs like mold, bacteria, or viruses including COVID-19?

 Yes.
 It’s specifically a filter’s HEPA material that captures these particles.
-According to independent lab testing, Alen True HEPA filters can capture 99.99% of particles down to 0.1 microns, including aerosolized viruses, bacteria.
-Filters with Alen’s proprietary antimicrobial coating can kill 99.9% of mold and bacteria.
+According to independent lab testing, Alen True HEPA filters can capture 99.9% of particles down to 0.1 microns, including aerosolized viruses.
 However, according to the most current scientific data, those trapped virus particles die or lose infectiousness within 72 hours.

 Virus particles range from .070 - .125 microns.
 Testing also demonstrated over 99% particle removal efficiency throughout the entire COVID-19 range down to 0.06 microns.

-We advise against removing, cleaning, or otherwise touching a purifier filter while anyone in the household believes they may be infected with COVID-19, since those trapped viruses, though safely removed from the air, may still be infectious if spread.
+We advise against removing, cleaning, or otherwise touching a purifier filter while anyone in the household believes they may be infected with COVID-19, since those trapped viruses, though captured from the air, may still be infectious if spread.